getpopper/popper/docs/sections/cn_workflows.md

 file resides.
 In addition, it can also reference a `Dockerfile` contained in public Git repository.
 A third option is to directly reference an image published a in a container registry such as [DockerHub][dh].
-It's strongly recommended to include the version of the image you are using by specifying a SHA or Docker tag.
-If you don't specify a version and the image owner publishes an update, it may break your workflows or have unexpected behavior.
 Here are some examples of how you can refer to an image on a public Git repository or Docker container registry:

 | Template                           | Description |
 | :--------------------------------- | :--------------------------------- |